BrechtVandevoort/AdventOfCode/README.md

-# AdventOfCode
+# Advent of Code

-My Python solutions for the [AdventOfCode](http://adventofcode.com/) challenges, in codegolf style.
+My Python solutions for the [Advent of Code](http://adventofcode.com/) challenges, in codegolf style.

 http://adventofcode.com/